kahara/moxon/README.md

 [Fiberglass tubing](https://www.ikh.fi/fi/aurauskeppi-lasikuitu-8mm-x-1520mm-era10)
 will be used as the so-called spreaders.
 To make tuning easier and more flexible, attachment of the antenna wire to the spreaders could be done with e.g. Finn-Savotta bungee cord and suitable adjustments and hooks.
+Same stuff should work as the insulators between the radiator and the reflector.
 A spare 1:1 balun I already have from the old half-wave dipole.

 The only bit that is more "elaborate" is the centerpiece that joins the mast and the spreaders.